segmentio/segment-docs/src/privacy/configure-consent-management.md

 ## Step 1: Create consent categories in the Segment app

 > info "Limited availability of sources and destinations during private beta"
-> During private beta, you can send events from web sources to consent categories.
-Enforcement of consent preferences is only available for data lakes, warehouses, event streaming destinations, webhooks, and functions.
-You can map one data lake, warehouse, event streaming destination, webhook, or function to multiple consent categories.
-All other source and destination types are not impacted by consent mappings.
->
-> AWS S3, RETL, and Engage destinations do not enforce consent preferences.
+> During private beta, AWS S3, RETL, and Engage destinations do not enforce consent preferences.

 1. From the [Segment homepage](https://app.segment.com/goto-my-workspace/){:target="_blank”}, select the Privacy tab and click **Consent Management**.
 2. On the Consent management page, click **Create categories**.